-School Pantries are a collaborative effort between Second Harvest Food Bank of East Tennessee, sponsoring partners who provide volunteers and an ever-increasing number of public schools within the food bank’s 18-county service area.
-School Pantries are in counties and schools where the need for food is greatest, where the percentage of students at an economic disadvantage are the highest and where students and their families are underserved through other programs.
-School Pantries impact some of the most vulnerable children in our communities – children who may be missing meals on a regular basis.
+School Pantries are a collaborative effort between Second Harvest Food Bank of East Tennessee, community partners who provide volunteers, and an ever-increasing number of public schools within the food bank’s 18-county service area.
+This program operates in counties and schools where the need for food is greatest, where the percentage of students at an economic disadvantage is the highest, and where students and their families are underserved through other programs.
+These pantries impact some of the most vulnerable children in our communities – children who may be missing meals regularly.

 School Pantries are located on school property, and food distributions take place each month on a set day and time.
-School Pantries are designed to provide children and their families with staple items that will help them to stretch their monthly food budgets.
-The program follows a client choice model, allowing families to make positive choices with confidence, which in turn helps them move towards self-sufficiency.
+School Pantries provide children and their families with staple items.
+These items help them stretch their monthly food budgets.
+The program follows a client choice model, allowing families to make positive choices with confidence.
+Confidence helps them move towards self-sufficiency.

 School Pantries by the Numbers:

-- 10—the current number of counties in which the program operates
+- 12—the current number of counties in which the program operates

-- 8—number of counties that do not have a School Pantry within our 18-county service area
+- 6—number of counties that do not have a School Pantry within our 18-county service area

-- 4,000+—the current number of families benefiting from the program
+- 5,800—the number of families benefiting from School Pantries

 - $15—average cost per family to provide a healthy food box once/month for a full year

-- 50—average number of families served by a single School Pantry each month
+- 50—the average number of families served by a single School Pantry each month

-For more information and to learn how to get involved, please contact Kristie Hopwood, School Pantry Program Coordinator, at (865) 243-8206 or email Kristie today!
+For more information and to learn how to get involved, please contact the Director of Program Development Greg today!